Plan your Bitbucket Server to cloud migration

 - Review your security and compliance requirements: Adhering to your organization's security requirements is critical to a successful migration.
 For more information about Atlassian's security, privacy, and compliance policies, check out Trust at Atlassian.
 At this point, you may want to work with your procurement or security teams to make sure Bitbucket Cloud meets your requirements.

 - Evaluate apps: Before deciding to migrate, review any apps and custom integrations you may have to determine what you'll need for your Bitbucket Cloud site.
 The Atlassian Marketplace offers a variety of apps and integrations that extend the functionality of Bitbucket Cloud.
 These include free integrations with leading SaaS productivity and collaboration products like Slack and Gmail, and subscription-based licensing of some of your most beloved server apps.
 Keep in mind while you're evaluating that while Atlassian’s cloud and server products provide the same benefits, they can differ in features and functionality.
 As you evaluate, you may discover that Bitbucket Cloud includes functionality that is fulfilled through an app on server.
-Refer to the Bitbucket feature comparison grid for more information.
+Refer to Functional differences in Bitbucket Cloud for more information.
 You may also have in-house or custom-built apps to consider.

 - App data is not typically included when migrating from Bitbucket Server to Bitbucket Cloud.
 Some apps do have the capability to export and import their data but you'll need to check with the app developers or their documentation to confirm if this is possible.